wmn7/Universal-Light/README.md

 ## 🎉 News

 1. We have transitioned the simulation platform in the project from Aiolos to [TransSimHub](https://github.com/Traffic-Alpha/TransSimHub) (TSHub).
-We extend our gratitude to our colleagues at SenseTime, @KanYuheng, @MaZian, and @XuChengcheng (listed alphabetically) for their contributions.
+We extend our gratitude to our colleagues at SenseTime, **@KanYuheng**, **@MaZian**, and **@XuChengcheng** (listed alphabetically) for their contributions.
 The development of TransSimHub (TSHub) is built upon the foundation of Aiolos.
 2. The weights of the model have been uploaded.
 The uploaded model weights can be found in [save_models](./save_models) and can be verified using `eval_model.py`.

 ## 🔑 Key Points

-1. **Universal Model for Different Intersections**: UniTSA uses a junction matrix to characterize different intersections, enabling the same model to be applied to various intersection designs.
+- **Universal Model for Different Intersections**: UniTSA uses a junction matrix to characterize different intersections, enabling the same model to be applied to various intersection designs.

 <div align=center>
    <img src="./assets/junction_matrix.png" width="85%" >
 </div>
 <p align="center">(a) A 3-way intersection with (b) its junction matrix with zero padding.</p>

-1. **Performance Enhancement at Unseen Intersections**: UniTSA incorporates traffic state augmentation techniques that emphasize the relative positioning of vehicles, enhancing the model's adaptability to changing traffic conditions and unfamiliar scenarios.
+- **Performance Enhancement at Unseen Intersections**: UniTSA incorporates traffic state augmentation techniques that emphasize the relative positioning of vehicles, enhancing the model's adaptability to changing traffic conditions and unfamiliar scenarios.

 <div align=center>
    <img src="./assets/state_augmentation_example.png" width="85%" >